ahl27/machineRy/README.md

-# MachineRy: Machine Learning Models for R
+# machineRy: Machine Learning Models for R

 This is somewhat of a sandbox for me to write machine learning models that will be incorporated into other packages (e.g., SynExtend).